-I just got done watching the latest I Am Second film, and I have to say: I’ve lost a lot of time in the aftermath.
+I just got done watching Jonathan Cain’s I Am Second film, and I have to say: I’ve lost a lot of time in the aftermath contemplating the meaning behind the phrase, “don’t stop believing.”

 Once I finished my binge, it got me thinking about that song, Cain’s story and evaluating my own life.
 I started asking myself, “Why shouldn’t we stop believing?
 Why should we have hope?”
 Especially when it comes to faith.